Learning Models of Individual Behavior in Chess: Data and Background

 \xhdr{Dataset construction} To assemble a specific set of players to train personalized models on, we first collected a dataset containing all rated games played on Lichess between January 2013 and December 2020.
-We then defined a set of criteria to select players: at least 20,000 games played, mean rating between 1000 and 2000 (for consistency with~\cite{maiakdd}), low variance in rating, at least one game played in December 2020, and account older than one year; see Supplement for full details.
+We then defined a set of criteria to select players: at least 20,000 games played, mean rating between 1000 and 2000 (for consistency with~\cite{maiakdd}), low variance in rating, at least one game played in December 2020, and account older than one year.
+See our supplement for the full details.
 We then grouped players by the number of games they have played, and randomly assigned players from these groups into exploration (10\%), evaluation (80\%), and holdout (10\%) sets.
-The exploration set is used to configure the training parameters and architecture of our fine-tuning methodology (Section~\ref{sec:methods}).
-This methodology is then applied to the evaluation set to train and test personalized models for those players (Section~\ref{sec:results}).
+The exploration set is used to configure the training parameters and architecture of our fine-tuning methodology.
+This methodology is then applied to the evaluation set to train and test personalized models for those players.
 The median rating of players in the exploration and evaluation sets is 1750 and 1739 respectively.
 The holdout set was never used for this work and is reserved for future analysis.
 Table~\ref{train_test_counts} shows the composition of the player sets.

 For each player, we randomly split their games into four datasets: \textit{training}, \textit{validation}, \textit{testing}, and \textit{future}.
 The first three are standard splits of all games played before December 2020, randomly sampled to yield 80\%, 10\%, and 10\% splits respectively.
 The \textit{future} dataset contains all games played in December 2020, which occur later in time compared to all other datasets.
-More details are available in the Supplement.
+By splitting at the game level, we allow for positions to be shared between the training and test sets.
+The opening board is shared by all games, but by ply 20 (a ``ply'' is a move made by one player) the percentage of positions shared between sets drops below 10\%.
+Figure \ref{ply_in_out_sample} shows the ratio of new positions by ply.